bigwisu/validator-ponsel/README.md

 ## Moving Forward

-* I very opened for feedback on detection pattern, specially the number of digits
+* I'm very opened for feedback on detection pattern, specially the number of digits
-* Interesting if this library can be extended to detect mobile operators from other countries based on the string's format.
+* Also will be interesting if this library can be extended to detect mobile operators from other countries based on the string's format.
 Contributors wanted!

 ## License